 How to find the data

-You can use any or all of following data resources, each with high level of trust and variety of authentic researches.
+You can use any or all of the following data resources, each with a high level of trust and a variety of authentic research.

 - Wikipedia (if the article has been verified by editors)

 - NCBI (The US National Library for Medicines)

 - Decision Analyst

 You may also include corporate blogs, spreadsheets, white papers and professional bodies to search your topic and content.